 Many of you will agree that your smartphone can only do so much for wilderness navigation.
 Aside from having limited battery life, there’s also the issue of the lack of coverage.
 Won’t it be nice if you have a more reliable navigational device that can cater to many of your survival needs?
 Well, the best survival watch will give you just that.

 For the majority of outdoor enthusiasts and preppers, a watch is so much more than a tool to tell time–it’s an essential survival gear.
 True enough, having the best survival watch can greatly improve your overall experience and survivability while trekking the wilderness.

-Factors to Consider When Buying Survival Watches
+Things to Consider Before Buying

 This one’s pretty much a no-brainer!
 When you’re out in the wilderness and trying to get away from it all, it’s easy to lose track of time.
 However in a bug out or grid-down situation, precise timekeeping is crucial to your survival.